What’s on the table at an Alaska potluck

 You can’t buy moose, or caribou.
 It is forbidden to sell it.
 Thus, when you want to eat it you have to host a potluck.
 One of your friends for sure will bring a dish of moose or caribou stew.
 Alternatively, you may trade your garden’s or fishing bounty with that of your hunting friends.

-Alaska grown fruit and vegetables
+Alaska grown fruits and vegetables

 Who to recognize a new Alaskan

 Everybody knows that a guest is new to Alaska, when the guest brings a tray of shrimps, or a noodle salad, i.e. something that they did not grow or kill.
-Alaska it’s a whole different world. 😉
+Alaska, it’s a whole different world. 😉

 I am color blocking my chartreuse cashmere sweater with my red suede skirt.
 While a twenty something could add another color, I decided to stay with just two colors, and added red tights and pumps and accessorized with a red bracelet as well.
 For the commute to work I put my red Gloria Vanderbilt pumps into my bag and switched into brown booties.
 The booties provide good insulation on the feet and pick up the brown in the red floral print scarf.
 The floral print also has shades of the Burberry motorcycle coat that I found on eBay.
 The YSL bag is also an eBay find that my husband bought as a gift for me. ❤